drehero/geneval/presentation_notes.md

 in which four different authors tried to mimic the original conditions as close as possible, scores of **68-72%** were reached - and a difference in 4 percent is considered a massive improvement for an ML system.
 Here, the environment and score implementation, while the same algorithm, were not identical.
 ____

+# Reproducibility

+## What is reproducitility?
+What is the difference to repeatability?
+Some definitions
+### ACM:
+results have been reproduced if obtained in a different study by a different team using artifacts supplied in part by the original authors
+replicated if obtained in a different study by a different team using artifacts not supplied by the original authors.
+### Drummond (2009)
+what ML calls reproducibility is in fact replicability which is the ability to re-run an experiment in exactly the same way, whereas true reproducibility is the ability to obtain the same result by different means.
+### Rougieret al. (2017)
+[r]eproducing the result of a computation means running the same software on the same input data and obtaining the same results.
+Replicating a published result means writing and then running new software based on the description of a computational model or method provided in the original publication”.

+(asarXiv:2109.01211v1 [cs.CL] 2 Sep 2021)

+Altogether quite unsatisfying definitions (we will come to a newly suggested one later)

 ## What is being done?
 This issue has gained traction, including being a task in several conferences (ICML,ICRL, NEURIPS) and even the main focus of others (REPROLANG,ReproGen).
 There are several checklist like https://github.com/paperswithcode/releasing-research-code in which a template for providing code, parameters and data are